itamarkarlik/SOC-Microsoft-Defender-Lab/Attack Chain/03-discovery.md

 Microsoft Sentinel was used to investigate the process execution events generated during the discovery activity.

-The investigation correlated `cmd.exe` with the executed discovery commands and confirmed the associated account and command lines.
+The results confirmed that the discovery commands were executed by `MYLAB\Jsmith` through `cmd.exe`, following the successful RDP compromise.

 ![Sentinel Discovery Events](../images/discovery/sentinel-discovery-events.png)

 ### 7. Result

-The discovery phase successfully identified:
+The Discovery phase successfully identified:

 * Hostname and operating system information
 * Current user and group membership